A sleepy chihuahua in bed.

 Often a beloved pet isn’t the only one in the household.
 They may share the home with another dog, cat, or other companion.
 Sometimes the bond between these animals is quite close, other times, less so.
 If your pets have regular contact with each other, it’s likely they may experience grief.

 Grief has only recently been studied by science, which confirmed what many of us who have lived with pets know.
 Dogs do, in fact, grieve when they have lost a loved one.
-Hachiko for example, famously waited for his owner who had passed away at the train station where they normally met until his own death.
+Hachiko for example, famously waited for his owner at the train station where they normally met until his own death, not knowing that his owner had died while at work.

 Although there are still scientists who insist on describing animal grief in neutral terms and shy way from emotional terms, this post is not about proving animal grief.
 It is for a grieving owner with a grieving animal, wanting to know how to help their beloved pet feel better.